ltk/kurtz-kloud/README.md

 # Kloud

-A poor man's CloudApp, built with Node
+Super simple screenshot sharing using your own S3 bucket, built with Node.js

 ### It goes like this
 - You start Kloud.